FunctionalNyx/Horizon/README.md

 Link to Steamodded (Which includes instructions on how to install Lovely): https://github.com/Steamodded/smods/wiki

-# WARNING

-This mod contains some Cards and Jokers that more or less act like MALWARE.
-PLEASE BE CAREFUL!!

-There is a malware free version that can be found in the releases tab

-All of these cards can be and will be disabled in the config of the mod by default

-Enable these at your own risk.
-'Clutter' specifically accesses both your OneDrive Desktop and your normal Desktop.
-And it deletes files outright, no trash can.
-It cannot delete folders that contain files.
-But even then don't risk it.
-Backup important things, or better yet move them!

 # Horizon

 A shitty balatro mod made by a bunch of nerds